Homological stability and densities of generalized configuration spaces: Factorization homology

 Let $X$ be a scheme. $\Ran(X, \multgrplus{m})$ is the prestack defined as follows: for a test scheme $S$,

 For $\mathbf{d} \in \multgrplus{m}$, we define $\Ran(X, \multgrplus{m})^{\mathbf{d}}$ to be the component of $\Ran(X, \multgrplus{m})$ consisting of those points $(I, \phi)$ such that

 We have

-Unlike the usual (i.e. ungraded) $\Ran$ space, the colored variant is essentially finite dimensional.
-Indeed, we have the following canonical map
+Unlike the usual (i.e. ungraded) $\Ran$ space, the colored variant is essentially finite dimensional in the following sense: we have the following canonical map

 that is, by~\cite{gaitsgory_eisenstein_2015}*{Lemma 4.1.3}, an isomorphism after a sheafification in the topology generated by finite surjective maps (see~\S\ref{subsubsec:intro_define_spaces} for the definition of $\Sym^\mathbf{d} X$).
-Thus, as far as sheaves and cohomology are concerned, the two are the same.
-The $\Ran$ space serves as a combinatorial model for the latter which is easier to manipulate.
+Thus, the two spaces have the same sheaf and sheaf cohomology theory.
+The colored $\Ran$ space serves as a combinatorial model for the latter which is easier to manipulate.

 Fix an $m$-tuple of positive integers $\mathbf{n}$, we define $\Ran(X, \multgrplus{m})_\mathbf{n}$ to be the open subfunctor of $\Ran(X, \multgrplus{m})$ fitting into the following pullback diagram (see~\S\ref{subsubsec:intro_define_general_spaces} for the definition of $\gConf{m}{\mathbf{n}}(X)$)